bv1910/doppler-shift-estimation/README.md

 ## Installation
 No installation needed!
 Open `web_app/index.html` in a browser to run.

-## How to run the web app
+##  How to Run
-1. Download or clone the project.
+1. Clone or download the repo
-2. Navigate into the folder.
-3. Open **web_app/index.html** in any web browser (Chrome, Firefox, Edge).
+2. Open `web_app/index.html` in any modern browser (Chrome, Firefox, Edge)
+3. Upload your ZIP dataset
+4. Adjust parameters and click **Process Data & Estimate Doppler Shifts**

 ## Project Structure